kevinpez/mikrotik-cursor-mcp/README.md

 ### Natural Language Commands

-The nested version works with natural language commands in Cursor:
+Works seamlessly with natural language in Cursor:

 ```
 You: "Show me all firewall rules"